-Effective December 22, 1997, the Lieutenant assigned to the Critical Incident Management Team shall receive a pay supplement of 5% of base salary in addition to his regular rate of pay.
+The Lieutenant assigned to the Critical Incident Management Team, Patrol Administrative Lieutenant, Metro/NARC Administrative Lieutenant, Investigations Administrative Lieutenant, and the Special Services Division Administrative Lieutenant shall receive a pay supplement of 5% of base salary in addition to their regular rate of pay.

-Effective April 13, 1998 one Lieutenant assigned to serve as "chief" for Lathrop Police Services shall receive a pay supplement of 7.5% of base in addition to the regular rate of pay.
+One Lieutenant assigned to serve as "chief" for a contracted city's Police Services shall receive a pay supplement of 7.5% of base in addition to the regular rate of pay.